JordanMarr/SqlHydra/README.md

 ### Generation Tools
 - [SqlHydra.SqlServer](#sqlhydrasqlserver-) is a dotnet tool that generates F# records for a SQL Server database.
-- [SqlHydra.Npgsql](#sqlhydranpgsql-) is a dotnet tool that generates F# records for a PostgreSQL database
+- [SqlHydra.Npgsql](#sqlhydranpgsql-) is a dotnet tool that generates F# records for a PostgreSQL database.
+- [SqlHydra.Oracle](#sqlhydraoracle-) is a dotnet tool that generates F# records for an Oracle database.
 - [SqlHydra.Sqlite](#sqlhydrasqlite-) is a dotnet tool that generates F# records for a SQLite database.

 ### Query Library
 - [SqlHydra.Query](#sqlhydraquery-) provides strongly typed Linq queries against generated types.

 #### Notes
-- The generation tools can be used with any query library for creating strongly typed table records and data readers.
+- The generation tools can be used alone or with any query library for creating strongly typed table records and data readers.
 - SqlHydra.Query is designed to be used with SqlHydra generated types.
-(If you would prefer to create your own types over using generated types, then I would recommend checking out [Dapper.FSharp](https://github.com/Dzoukr/Dapper.FSharp) instead.)
+(If you would prefer to create your own types over using generated types, then I would recommend checking out [Dapper.FSharp](https://github.com/Dzoukr/Dapper.FSharp).)
-- SqlHydra.Query uses [SqlKata](https://sqlkata.com/) to generate provider-specific SQL queries.
-SqlKata officially supports SQL Server, SQLite, PostgreSql, MySql, Oracle and Firebird; however, SqlHydra.Query does not yet have generators for MySql, Oracle and Firebird.
-Please submit an issue if you are interested in contributing a generator for one of these!
+- SqlHydra.Query uses [SqlKata](https://sqlkata.com/) internally to generate provider-specific SQL queries.
 - _All SqlHydra NuGet packages will be released with matching major and minor version numbers._

 ## Contributing
 * This project uses the vs-code Remote-Containers extension to spin up a dev environment that includes databases for running the Tests project.
+* Alternatively, you can manually run the docker-compose file to load the development databases along with your IDE of choice.
 * [Contributing Wiki](https://github.com/JordanMarr/SqlHydra/wiki/Contributing)

 ## SqlHydra.SqlServer [![NuGet version (SqlHydra.SqlServer)](https://img.shields.io/nuget/v/SqlHydra.SqlServer.svg?style=flat-square)](https://www.nuget.org/packages/SqlHydra.SqlServer/)